tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Thorns

+While grabbed you deal 1d3 times your level in damage to the creature grabbing you at the start of each of your turns.
+While you are being grabbed by a creature, that creature takes damage equal to 1d3 times your level at the start of each of its turns.

+**Quirk:** Plots intricate revenge schemes.

+---

 #### Underking

 _Recharge 16+:_ You create a door in a rock wall or a short passageway through rock.
 Magical barriers or materials require a skill check for the ring to work.

 **Quirk:** Needs to sleep on good honest dirt.

+---

+#### Vines

+Motile vines extend from this ring and grow across your body.
+You can’t accidentally drop things, and it’s much harder for others to steal items from you; roll twice and take the best result on skill checks in such cases.
+You also gain a +2 bonus to skill checks to climb, to drag heavy objects, and to take actions in circumstances where having vine ‘ropes’ would be handy.

+**Quirk:** Wine lover (and a snob about it too).

 ---